nag96/nchidara.github.io/index.md

 ## About

-Hey!
-I am Rachit Jain, currently pursuing a Masters at MIT with a focus on Optimization, Machine Learning, and Data Science.
-I did my undergrad from IIT Delhi in Mechanical Engineering.
+Hi!
+I am Nagarjuna Chidarala, currently pursuing a Masters at Purdue University with a focus on Optimization, Machine Learning, and Data Science.
+I did my post grad in management with a business analytics major from NMIMS Mumbai and undergrad from IIIT Sricity in Electronics and Communication Engineering.
 I have experience in academic, startup, and corporate settings across various domains such as e-commerce, logistics, finance, technology, and healthcare.
 <br><br>
 I am proud to have two awards instituted in my name: the "Rachit Shrachi Jain Full Attendance Award" for not taking a single leave in 13 years of school, and the "[Rachit Jain Award for All-Round Excellence](https://www.hindustantimes.com/ht-school/delhi-school-events-new-era-public-holds-honours-ceremony/story-vjgvxNebhtel5KqC04KgBK.html)" for demonstrating immense dedication and perseverance with utmost humility.
 <br><br>